Marital Conflict Solved

 • Outer reality: Husband does not care since he is not trying to soothe her.

-• Behavior: Attacks husband for not caring for her pain.
+• Behavior: Attacks their husband for not caring for her pain.

-• Intention: Make husband feel pain so he will understand that she is in pain and will then know to rescue her by soothing her.
+• Intention: Make the husband feel pain so he will understand that she is in pain and then know to rescue her by soothing her.

 • Inner reality: Feeling attacked and so defensive.

-• Outer reality: Wife is needy and weak and needs help to solve her problems.
+• Outer reality: The wife is needy and weak and needs help to solve her problems.

-• Intention: Stop wife from attacking so that he can then help her to problem-solve instead of whine.
+• Intention: Stop the wife from attacking so that he can help her solve problems instead of whining.

-• (1) Ask if the man is open to hearing her pain: if this is the right time and place to share her pain.
+• (1) Ask if the man is open to hearing her pain and if this is the right time and place to share her pain.

 • (2) If the man has the patience, then share her pain as her pain, not his pain.

-• (1) Do not accept or respond to the woman’s attacks as if they are about you.
+• (1) Do not accept or respond to the woman’s attacks like they are about you.

-• (2) Encourage the woman to share her pain as her pain in order to let it go.
+• (2) Encourage the woman to share her pain as her pain to let it go.

-• (1) Wife learns to ask for soothing from husband.
+• (1) The wife learns to ask for soothing from her husband.

-• (2) Wife learns to acknowledge when her husband has his own stress so is not available to soother her as he may need soothing himself first.
+• (2) The wife learns to acknowledge when her husband has his own stress, so he is not available to soothe her as he may need to soothe himself first.

-• (3) Husband learns to help the wife to soothe herself by helping her talk out her pain, and to help her cope not problem-solve unless problem-solving is her stated goal.
+• (3) The husband learns to help the wife to soothe herself by helping her talk out her pain and to help her cope, not problem-solve, unless problem-solving is her stated goal.

 • (4) Husband learns not to personalize or take his wife’s attacks on himself as serious or the real issue.